 Any time something truly horrible happens, people seem to swim desperately through their own emotional flotsam for any peice of driftwood to latch onto in order to grasp the feelings they are experiencing.
 Sometimes, that piece of driftwood will have some real integrity and offer a viable solution out of the muck.
 Other times, it doesn’t.

 A lot of what I’ve been reading and hearing seems to fall into the latter category.

 Yesterday, Grimper released images of the quickdraw set-up that led to the catastrophic failure of the safety system climbers normally rely on while sport climbing.
-We still don’t know the full details of how these quickdraws got set-up like this in the first place, or why.
-Ultimately, for us as a climbing community those questions matter less than they do to the Traversa family, and those individuals immediately involved in the event.
+We still don’t know the full details of how these quickdraws were set-up like this in the first place, or why.
+Ultimately, for us as a climbing community, those questions matter less than they do to the Traversa family, and those individuals immediately involved in the event.

 What we know is that someone handed Tito a rack of quickdraws that were improperly set up.
 The rope-end carabiner wasn’t clipped through the full-strength sling; it was only clipped through a rubber piece designed to hold the carabiner in place so it doesn’t spin.
 Somehow, someone in the group put the quickdraws together wrong.
 Catastrophically wrong.
 And Tito bore the full consequences of that other person’s mistake.
 It’s tragic.

 People are wondering why no one there noticed this.
 They are outraged over the inattentiveness of the adults chaperoning the group of young climbers.
 Crags are no place for young climbers!
 Why are we only focusing on grades and performance when we should be focusing on safety?
 Tito wasn’t wearing a helmet.
 Climbing media doesn’t show pictures of climbers in helmets!